Updated April 20, 2023

 - The TensorFlow library comes with a suite of visualization tools – TensorBoard, for better computational graph visualizations.

-- The advantage of the seamless performance, quick updates and frequent new releases with new features.
+- The advantage of seamless performance, quick updates, and frequent new releases with new features.

-- Provides a good debugging method as it executes subparts of a graph which facilitates introducing and retrieving discrete data onto an edge.
+- Provides a good debugging method as it executes subparts of a graph that facilitates introducing and retrieving discrete data onto an edge.

 - Libraries can be deployed on a range of hardware (cellular devices, computers with complex setups)

 - Highly parallel neural network which ensembles large distributed systems.

 - TensorFlow allows sharing a trained model easily.

 - TensorFlow does not offer symbolic loops, but there is a workaround using finite unfolding (bucketing).

 - Windows users need to install TensorFlow using the Python package library, pip, as it is more suitable for Linux users.

 - Lacks in both speed and usage when compared to its competitors.